capytaine/capytaine/docs/user_manual/installation.rst

 Capytaine is available on Windows, MacOS [#]_ and Linux.

-.. [#] For the latest informations on the arm64 architectures (Apple M1), see https://github.com/capytaine/capytaine/issues/190
+.. [#] For the latest informations on the Apple arm64 architectures, see https://github.com/capytaine/capytaine/issues/190

 Capytaine requires Python 3.7 or higher.
 It is compatible with `all currently supported version of Python <https://devguide.python.org/versions/>`_.

 On a cloud platform
 -------------------